jhvanderschee/usecuewebsitenl/_drafts/need-for-speed-on-the-web.md

 ## Better UX

 Quicker navigation equals better UX.
+Slow websites makes visitors frustrated and angry.
+Regardless, the emotional damage is done, and that negative feeling is then [associated](https://velocitize.com/2017/03/27/how-site-speed-impacts-your-seo-and-ux/) with your brand.

 ## Speed matters